Commemorative Ceremony

 Johann Sebastian Bach

-Allemande, 2nd movement from the 6th cello suite in D major
+Allemande, 2nd movement from the cello suite no. 6 in D major

 Ludwig Quandtcello